 One of the saddest sections for me and my Americanness is the Poptart section, which isn’t so much a “section” as a small sampling of the wonders that Poptarts can bring you.

 Turns out, it’s literally a potato product shaped like a waffle.
+Like a french fry, but in a waffle shape.
 Two of my favorite things in one.
 Nice, move, England.
 Almost enough to make me forget about your roast chicken Pringles.
 Almost.

 Oh, and one final thing to mention that marks a major difference between American and British grocery stores: at British grocery stores, you often have to bag your own items.

 This is one of the things that took getting used to when I first moved here, not because I wasn’t willing to do it myself, but because I sat there awkwardly staring at the cashier as she threw food down at the end while I should have been bagging it, which left me with a giant pile of food to bag after I had paid.

 Oops.
 You’re supposed to greet the cashier, then take your spot at the end of the belt and start piling your own items into bags.